 While Phoenix meets the Action Level, lead and copper levels at some consumer's homes may be elevated due to leaching of the metals into the water from materials used in the household plumbing or fixtures.
 If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
 The city of Phoenix is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and the steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at water.epa.gov/drink/info/lead.
+Information on lead in drinking water, testing methods, and the steps you can take to minimize exposure is available from the Safe Drinking Water Hotline or at epa.gov/lead.

-2019 RESULTS OF LEAD AND COPPER SAMPLING FROM RESIDENTIAL WATER TAPS SUBSTANCE ACTION LEVEL (AL) APPLIES INSTEAD OF MCL MCLG OF Lead 90% of taps tested must not exceed 15 ppb 0 3 ppb Two (2) out of 54 taps sampled Corrosion of household plumbing systems Copper 90% of taps tested must not exceed 1.3 ppm 1.3 0.3 ppm Zero (0) out of 54 taps sampled Corrosion of household plumbing systems
+2023 RESULTS OF LEAD AND COPPER SAMPLING FROM RESIDENTIAL WATER TAPS SUBSTANCE ACTION LEVEL (AL) APPLIES INSTEAD OF MCL MCLG 90% OF TAPS WERE LESS THAN OR EQUAL TO THIS VALUE NUMBER OF SITES ABOVE THE AL MAJOR SOURCE IN DRINKING WATER Lead 90% of taps tested must not exceed 15 ppb 0 4 ppb Three (3) out of 71 taps sampled household Copper 90% of taps tested must not exceed 1.3 ppm 1.3 0.4 ppm Zero (0) out of 71 taps sampled Corrosion of household plumbing systems

-^{2019} Monitoring-Some of our data, though representative, are more than a year old.
+^{2023} Monitoring - Some of our data, though representative, are more than a year old.
 The state of Arizona allows us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.